Chieze-Franklin/Bolt.js-Book/app-roles-api.md

 Gets an array of app-role association [objects](/objects.md) for all registered app-roles matching the specified criteria.

 You specify search criteria in the URL query portion.
-For instance, to get all app-roles for role admin:
+For instance, to get all app-roles for role _admin_:

 `localhost:400/api/app-roles?role=admin`